postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 You can configure a custom webhook with Postman to send events such as monitor results, team and collection-specific activity feeds, and to back up your Postman Collections.

+## Static IP Support

+If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable collection backups to custom webhooks on custom domains.

+Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations:

+  * US East: `3.212.102.200`

+Once you whitelist this IP address, calls for the custom will be able to connect to your network and allow the webhook to work as expected.

 ## Configuring custom webhook URL

 1. In the [Integrations](https://go.postman.co/workspaces) tab for your selected workspace, select Webhooks from the list of third party integrations.